MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 # Add-MailboxPermission

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Add-MailboxPermission cmdlet to add permissions to a mailbox.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Add-MailboxPermission cmdlet to add permissions to a mailbox.